Fire Safety in Residence Halls

 - Miami restricts the use of any item that produces an open flame or heating surface in residence hall student rooms.
 Candles, incense, and hot plates are among the restricted items.

-- Miami discourages, but does not prohibit, the use of halogen lamps in residence hall sleeping rooms.
-The use of protective coverings on such lamps is strongly encouraged.
+- Miami prohibits the use of halogen lamps in residence hall sleeping rooms.

-- All residence halls are non-smoking buildings.
+- All residence halls are non-smoking, tobacco-free buildings.
 This includes all student rooms.

 Student Housing Policies and Rules